liaan/broadlink_ac_mqtt/README.md

 Enable MQTT autodisocvery:

 Edit config.yml and add below if not there.
-If already there, then make sure prefix matches config.yml file settings
+If already there, then make sure prefix matches configuration.yml file settings (in HA)

 ```
 mqtt: